shijiew555/ReconRaptor/docs/design-doc.md

 ---
 The tool will:
 - Process CloudTrail logs in JSON format from one or multiple files
-- Detect reconnaissance activity using predefined API signatures and optional machine learning clustering
+- Detect reconnaissance activity using predefined API signatures and machine learning clustering
 - Output timeframes of suspicious activity with confidence scores, actor identities, and example API calls
 - Support filtering by time ranges and specific API types
-- Handle large log volumes efficiently using TailPipe
+- Handle large log volumes efficiently using pandas DataFrames

+The tool will not:
+- Detect activities associated with actions in stages later than reconnaissance, such as data exfiltration, lateral movement, or privilege escalation
+- Analyze the intention of attackers or profile attackers beyond basic identity information
+- Integrate with external threat intelligence feeds like MITRE or SIEM systems

 ### Definitions, Acronyms and Abbreviations

 ---
 - **CloudTrail**: AWS service that logs API calls and account activity
 - **Reconnaissance**: Information gathering activities that may precede cyber attacks
-- **TailPipe**: Go-based open source log querying tool that uses DuckDB for processing
-- **DuckDB**: In-process analytical database designed for analytical workloads
+- **pandas**: Python library for data manipulation and analysis, providing DataFrame structures for efficient log processing
 - **K-means**: Clustering algorithm that partitions data into K groups based on similarities
 - **LogAI**: Salesforce's open-source log analysis and intelligence platform